 Interactive work with students will be based on oral presentations, discussion seminar classes, writing and defending seminar papers, doing explorative empirical research regarding some of the course topics etc. Students' effort as well as results of this engagement will be taken into account for the final grade.
 We will empower students to write and publish articles on gender equality using comparative method.

-Number of classes of active lectures: Theoretical classes: 30 Practical classes: 15 Evaluation of knowledge (maximum number of points: 100) Pre-exam obligations Points Final exam Points Activities during lectures and practical work 20 Written exam Seminar paper 30 Oral exam 50
+Pre-exam obligations Points Final exam Points Activities during lectures and practical work 20 Written exam Seminar paper 30 Oral exam 50

 Course title: Public Policies on Gender Equality